ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

     MSASCMD\_SearchUser02 into the group MSASCMD\_LargerGroup.

 13. Apply the following policy settings for the Mobile Device mailbox policy MSASPROV\_UserPolicy02.
-The value of *Allow non-provisionable devices* must be set to false, while the value for other properties listed below are not restricted.
+The value of **Allow non-provisionable devices** must be set to **false**, while the value for other properties listed below are not restricted.

     -   Allow non-provisionable devices
     -   Password expiration (days)
     -   Maximum attachment size (KB)
     -   Number of failed attempts allowed
     -   Time without user input before password must be re-entered (in minutes)
     -   Minimum password length
     -   Blocked applications
     -   Allowed applications

 14. Set the mailbox policy MSASPROV\_UserPolicy01 MSASPROV\_User01 and